bioFAM/scDoRI/README.md

 **scDoRI** is a deep learning model for single-cell **multiome** data (RNA + ATAC in same cell) that infers **enhancer-mediated gene regulatory networks (eGRNs)**.
 By combining an **encoder–decoder** approach with mechanistic constraints (enhancer–gene links, TF binding logic), scDoRI learns **topics** that group co-accessible peaks, their cis-linked genes and upstream activator and repressor TFs – all while scaling to large datasets via mini-batches.

-## 🚀 Highlights
+## Highlights
-- 🔄 **Unified** approach: single model for dimensionality reduction + eGRN inference
+- 🔄 **Unified** approach: a single model for dimensionality reduction + eGRN inference
 - 🧠 Learns **topics** that represent cell-state-specific regulatory programs
-- 🧬**Continuous eGRN modelling** : each cell is a mixture of topics, allowing study of changes in GRNs.
+- 🧬**Continuous eGRN modelling** : each cell is a mixture of topics, allowing the study of changes in GRNs.
 No need for predefined clusters
 - 🧰 **Scalable** to large datasets via **mini-batch training**

-## 📥 Input Requirements
+## Input Requirements

 scDoRI expects **single-cell multiome data** with the following inputs: